adhiluphanna/deliciousrecipeh/content/post/388-how-to-make-any-night-of-the-week-crab-noodles.md

 - " Dried oregano"
 recipeinstructions:
 - "Boil the crab,peas,corn for 5 mins, take them out and put the noodles in the boiling water and leave them for 10 mins."
 - "In a pan add a spoon of olive oil and toss all the ingredients and stir (cut the crab sticks into small pieces).
-Add the curcumin and dried oregano with salt&amp;pepper."
+Add the curcumin and dried oregano with salt&pepper."
 - "Remove the water from the noodles and put inside the crab with the vegetables and mix.
 Its ready to serve, so quick and easy.
 Enjoy!"
 categories:
 - Recipe